 Repeat the same method to make the ears, make 2.
 Ears required a little more wool than the beak.

 1. Loosen up some light blue and roll into a circle.
-Make 2 with approximate equal amount of wool.
+Make 2 with an approximately equal amount of wool.

 2. Pierce with multi-needle to make 2 circles as the wings.

-3. Change to fine needle to finish up the felting.
+3. Change to the fine needle to finish up the felting.

 4. Pierce the wings on the owl, slightly press the wing to make it bend out.
 Pierce the top and along the outline of the sides, don’t pierce the bottom.

-Again, you may use the cookie cutter method as mentioned above as the another option of making the eyes.
+Again, you may use the cookie-cutter method as mentioned above as another option of making the eyes.

 Here it is, a completed needle felted owl, Mr. Woolly Murasaki.